AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving: Appendix for AutoMoT.

-In this section, we conduct additional ablation studies to systematically analyze the contributions of individual components in AutoMoT, including the scene understanding and decision-making (meta-action planning), and the asynchronous inference mechanism, with respect to overall driving performance.
-For consistency, all experiments are performed on the nuScenes benchmark, using the official trajectory planning metrics.
+In this section, we conduct additional ablation studies to systematically analyze the contributions of individual components in AutoMoT, including the understanding expert, decision-making module (meta-action planning), and the asynchronous inference mechanism, with respect to overall driving performance.
+For consistency, all experiments are performed on the nuScenes benchmark, using the official trajectory planning metrics and average accuracy for decision-making evaluation.

-\paragraph{Impact of the Scene Understanding.} To assess the importance of preserving the general intelligence of the VLM backbone, we replace the pre-trained Qwen3-VL-4B in the understanding expert with a randomly initialized counterpart and train it E2E on the trajectory planning task.
+\paragraph{Impact of the Understanding Expert.} To assess the importance of preserving the general intelligence of the VLM backbone, we replace the pre-trained Qwen3-VL-4B in the understanding expert with a randomly initialized counterpart and train it E2E on the trajectory planning task.
 As shown in Table~\ref{tab:ablation_experts}, this from-scratch variant exhibits substantial performance drops across all planning horizons, indicating that the general-purpose knowledge and reasoning capabilities provided by the pre-trained understanding expert are crucial for stable and accurate planning.
 Notably, the degradation becomes more pronounced at longer horizons, suggesting that long-horizon trajectory planning relies heavily on high-quality scene understanding.

-\paragraph{Impact of the Decision-Making.} Additionally, we keep all components unchanged but remove the decision-making objective from the action expert (AE), training it solely on trajectory planning to quantify the contribution of decision-making to overall driving performance.
+\paragraph{Impact of the Decision-Making.} In this ablation study, we keep all components unchanged but remove the decision-making objective from the action expert (AE), training it solely on trajectory planning to quantify the contribution of decision-making to overall driving performance.
 Quantitative results are reported in Table~\ref{tab:ablation_experts}.
 Removing decision-making consistently degrades performance across all prediction horizons, with the average L2 displacement increasing to 0.34.